locationtech/geomesa/geomesa-kafka/geomesa-kafka-datastore/README.md

 methods:

-    KafkaDataStoreHelper.prepareForLive(sft: SimpleFeatureType, zkPath: String) : SimpleFeatureType
+    KafkaDataStoreHelper.createStreamingSFT(sft: SimpleFeatureType, zkPath: String) : SimpleFeatureType
-    KafkaDataStoreHelper.prepareForReplay(sft: SimpleFeatureType, rc: ReplayConfig) : SimpleFeatureType
+    KafkaDataStoreHelper.createReplaySFT(sft: SimpleFeatureType, rc: ReplayConfig) : SimpleFeatureType

 ###Data Producers

-Data *producers* should build a SimpleFeatureType object and pass it to `prepareForLive` along with a zookeeper path that must be unique for a given KafkaDataStore.
+Data *producers* should build a SimpleFeatureType object and pass it to `createStreamingSFT` along with a zookeeper path that must be unique for a given KafkaDataStore.
 The Producer should pass the returned SimpleFeature type to the call to `Datastore.createSchema`.
 For example: